zerotier/docs/docs/screenstreaming.md

 tags: [how-to, streaming, beginner]
 ---

 OBS (Open Broadcaster Software) isn’t just for live streaming or recording — it can also be used to broadcast your screen locally.
 When paired with ZeroTier, this becomes a powerful screen-sharing tool across secure networks at any distance.
-This is ideal to relay live footage, such as security cameras, across multiple networks.
+This is ideal to relay live footage, such as security cameras, across multiple networks, or for businesses to control live feeds or billboards securely from any distance.

 ## Prerequisites